 I created this list because I was tired of dragging myself to highly hyped cafes only to find tiny portions, blaring music, or a 45-minute queue in the blistering heat.
-I have personally visited all of these places, multiple times and in varying states of recovery, to figure out exactly what works and what doesn’t.
+I have personally visited all of these places multiple times, often in varying states of recovery, to figure out exactly what works and what doesn’t.

 Nearest MRT: Somerset (5–7 minutes on foot)